 Have you been playing fortnight to suddenly be kicked back to the login screen only to have the words Successfully Logged Out displayed?

 When fortnight keeps saying successfully logged out it is usually caused by incorrect files on your PC or connection issues.
-Usually, this is a problem you can fix by clearing your temporary folder, updating the game files, or resetting your router.
+Usually, this is a problem you can fix by following 7 simple steps, which are:

 A simple update and installation of the new patches could be the solution.
 Here are some simple steps to make sure you’re running the latest updates.

 - Open Epic Games Launcher and navigate to Fortnite in your library

 - Locate the settings icon (dots) on the bottom right of the picture

 - Toggle ‘Auto Update’ to on and restart Epic Games Launcher

 - If there is a new update it should begin installing when you launch Fortnite

 Hopefully, this will be the solution to when Fortnite keeps saying successfully logged out but if this problem persists then take a look at solution number two below.

 Sometimes a temporary file on your PC may be corrupted and cause an issue with verification on your game.
 This can happen for a number of reasons and is easily remedied with a few simple steps.